palashsharma891/MachineLearning-AndrewNg-Coursera/README.md

-# ProgrammingLanguages-Coursera
+# MachineLearning-AndrewNg-Coursera
-My solutions to the problems in the courses Programming Languages A, B &amp; C offered by the University of Washington on Coursera.
+My solutions to the problems in the machine learning course by Andrew Ng on Coursera.